AlexanderDBolton/Regimes_RJMCMC/README.md

 Code

 The code for performing RJMCMC sampling is written in C++ and is contained in the 'Code' directory.
-The compile_regime executable will compile the code into an executable called RJMCMC.
+When run in terminal on a computer running Linux, the compile_regime executable will compile the code into an executable called RJMCMC.
+See below (the sections titled 'Input Parameters' and 'How To Run The RJMCMC Sampler') for information on how to run a job.

+Example